|

 The picture is the same if we consider the pattern of mutations between closely related species.
 For example, the gene that, when mutated, results in cystic fibrosis in humans is nearly identical to the corresponding gene in chimpanzees, but is progressively less similar to the corresponding gene in orangutans, baboons, marmosets, lemurs, mice, chicken and puffer fish [NAS2008, pg.
 30].
 As yet another example, cytochrome c, which is essential for cell respiration, differs only in one location out of 104 between humans and rhesus monkeys.
 Comparing humans and horses, there as 12 differences; comparing rhesus monkeys with horses, there are 11 differences.
 Evidently the single difference between humans and rhesus monkeys occurred after our hominid ancestors split from the lineage that led to present-day monkeys [Ayala2007, pg.
 128-129].

-One particularly interesting example that has recently been uncovered is the "GULO" gene, which is an essential part of the machinery that makes Vitamin C in most animals.
-Humans lack a functioning copy of this gene -- our copy is highly mutated fragment, classified as a relic gene or pseudogene.
-Scurvy, that scourge of British sailors and Mormon pioneers crossing the plains, occurs in humans when they do not get enough Vitamin C. Interestingly, although the GULO pseudogene is highly mutated and utterly useless, humans and chimpanzees have almost identical copies of it -- the human and chimp versions are 98% identical.
+One particularly interesting example that has recently been uncovered is the “GULO” gene, which is an essential part of the machinery that makes Vitamin C in most animals.
+Humans lack a functioning copy of this gene — our copy is highly mutated fragment, classified as a relic gene or pseudogene.
+Scurvy, that scourge of British seamen, Mormon pioneers crossing the Great Plains, and millions in poor regions worldwide even today, results when humans don’t get enough Vitamin C. Interestingly, although the GULO pseudogene is highly mutated and utterly useless, humans and chimpanzees have almost identical copies of it — the human and chimp versions are 98% identical.
 Evidently a common ancestor of humans and chimps adopted a diet rich in fruits and vegetables, and thus a chance mutation that disabled Vitamin C production was no longer a fatal one and was passed on to posterity [Fairbanks2007, pg.
 53-55; Coyne2009, pg.
 67-69].

 Transposons